optimizely/react-sdk/README.md

 - `isFeatureEnabled(featureKey: string, overrideUserId?: string, overrideAttributes?: UserAttributes): boolean` Return the enabled status for the given feature and user
 - `getEnabledFeatures(overrideUserId?: string, overrideAttributes?: UserAttributes): Array<string>`: Return the keys of all features enabled for the given user
 - `track(eventKey: string, overrideUserId?: string | EventTags, overrideAttributes?: UserAttributes, eventTags?: EventTags): void` Track an event to the Optimizely results backend
-- `setForcedVariation(experiment: string, overrideUserIdOrVariationKey: string, variationKey?: string | null): boolean` Set a forced variation for the given experiment, variation, and user
+- `setForcedVariation(experiment: string, overrideUserIdOrVariationKey: string, variationKey?: string | null): boolean` Set a forced variation for the given experiment, variation, and user. **Note**: calling `setForcedVariation` on a given client will trigger a re-render of all `useExperiment` hooks and `OptimizelyExperiment` components that are using that client.
 - `getForcedVariation(experiment: string, overrideUserId?: string): string | null` Get the forced variation for the given experiment, variation, and user

 ## Rollout or experiment a feature user-by-user